 Noise Statistical variations inherent in the sensor system cause noise.
+Noise is always present, but higher sensitivities and smaller sensors usually generate more noise.

-Noise is always can be represented by 8 or 16 bit or as a floating-point number (32bit HDR).
+Pixel Digital pictures consist of pixels, the smallest units.
+Each pixel has a color that can be represented by 8 or 16 bits or as a floating-point number (32bit HDR).